strapi/strapi/docs/v3.x/concepts/models.md

 ::: tab "One-Way" id="one-way"

-One-way relationships are useful to link an entry to another.
+One-way relationships are useful to link one entry to another.
 However, only one of the models can be queried with its populated items.

 #### Example